LucaPregno/TLN/DiCaro/Exercise2/readme.md

 - filter based on most common term;
 - alternative use of lemming or stemming.

+Clearly there is no best solution overall, but every different preprocessing may create a better solution for a single concept.
-The best result was obtained with the first 40% of the most frequent words:
+In my opinion the general best result was obtained with the first 40% of the most frequent words:

 Concept | Synset found | Definition | Score |
 | ---------| -------- | -------- | -------- |